makinacorpus/DbToolsBundle/docs/content/database-vendors.md

 Officially, supported database vendors are:

-- PostgreSQL 10 or higher
+- PostgreSQL 10 and above
-- MariaDB 11 or higher
-- MySQL 5.7 or higher
+- MySQL 5.7 and above

+Partially supported database vendors are:

+- MariaDB 10.11 and above
+- SQlite 3.0 and above
+- SQL Server 2019 and above

 But, some of the DbToolsBundle functionnalities could work with other vendors.